shikhar0507/backend-cloud-functions/README.md

 * **activityId**: A non-null non-empty string containing the id of the activity which you want to update.

-* **addAssignTo**: A nullable array containing the phone numbers of all the participants of the activity.
+* **assign**: A nullable array containing the phone numbers of all the participants of the activity.

     * Only valid phone numbers will be added to the activity in creation.

-* **deleteAssignTo**: A nullable array containing the phone numbers of all the participants of the activity which you want to remove.
+* **unassign**: A nullable array containing the phone numbers of all the participants of the activity which you want to remove.

 **POSSIBLE RESPONSES**